eddiethedean/mock-spark/docs/testing_patterns.md

-# Testing Best Practices with Mock-Spark
+# Testing Best Practices with Sparkless

 ## Overview

-Mock-Spark is designed for testing PySpark applications with 100% API compatibility.
-This guide covers best practices for testing with Mock-Spark, including setup, patterns, and optimization techniques.
+Sparkless is designed for testing PySpark applications with 100% API compatibility.
+This guide covers best practices for testing with Sparkless, including setup, patterns, and optimization techniques.

 ## Setup Test Fixtures